Relocating to Ann Arbor, MI

 After your properly labeled boxes have been removed from the moving van and placed in their designated rooms, you can begin to unpack after you have settled yourself or your family into their Ann Arbor home.
 Of course, you would have contacted the Michigan Electric and Gas Company to have the electricity turned on and other utilities.
 You should also go ahead and pack a couple small suitcases for you or your family.

 Your suitcases should contain toiletries and clothing which will keep you from trying to locate these essentials in an emergency.
 Other boxes which should be set aside for immediate use, would be those containing pots, pans, dishes, utensils, curtains and bedding.
 These boxes should be labeled or marked so that they are set aside from the myriad of other boxes and furnishings.
 It is less stressful if new homeowners would unpack their boxes, one room at a time.
 You’ll have plenty of time to arrange your home and to decorate it, take time and focus one thing at a time.
+If you are considering a move to Ann Arbor check out our relocation guide.

 Downtown Ann Arbor: